 Puppies double their weight the first week of their life

 Puppies don't open their eyes or begin to hear until they're 10 days to 2 weeks old.
-They can't smell until about three weeks.
+They use smell and touch to explore the world until then.

 Puppies need to teeth just like human babies